webpack/webpack.js.org/src/content/configuration/other-options.md

 `[string]`

 List of paths that are managed by a package manager and can be trusted to not be modified otherwise.

+### `immutablePaths`

+`[string]`

+List of paths that are managed by a package manager and contain version or hash in their paths so all files are immutable.